pravega/pravega/documentation/src/docs/index.md

 -   **Security and pluggable role-based access control:** Pravega can be deployed by the administrators securely by enabling TLS for communications and can deploy their own implementation of role-based access control plugin.

+## Quick Start

+Read [Getting Started](getting-started.md) page for more information, and also visit [Pravega samples](https://github.com/pravega/pravega-samples) repository for more applications.

+## Running Pravega

+Pravega can be installed locally or in a distributed environment.
+The installation and deployment of Pravega is covered in the [Running Pravega](deployment/deployment.md) guide.

 ## Releases

 The latest Pravega releases can be found on the [Github Release](https://github.com/pravega/pravega/releases) project page.

-## Quick Start

-Read [Getting Started](getting-started.md) page for more information, and also visit [Pravega samples](https://github.com/pravega/pravega-samples) repository for more applications.

 ## Support